skhodyrev/TestTask/README.md

     $ ssh-keygen -t rsa -b 4096 -N "" -f id_rsa_nginx
     $ ssh-keygen -t rsa -b 4096 -N "" -f id_rsa_bastion
     ```
+*NOTE: don't forget to check permission to private files, they should be 0600 or 0400*

 3. In ```varibles.tf``` fill the path to SSH Private and Public keys
 4. In ```varibles.tf``` fill the path to your AWS keys